LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 >
 >In practice it's only worth checking a single example in **Step 2.3.4**.
 Then, so long as all the new tables and columns appeared at ***Step 2.3.3*** then you really have nothing to worry about.
 <!---:::--->

+**`🖱`** ***Did that work for you?***
+>**But** when these steps do not *behave* as described, and you are unable to resolve these issues by yourself, please then seek help from the Data Platform team.

+All being well, you may proceed to section 3.

+>**`ⓘ` SIDE NOTE**
+>**Cutting out production-line waste...**
+>
+>Envisioned for a later iteration, a simpler, less complex approach would eliminate the need for **Step 2.2** in almost every scenario because all of the [PyDeequ](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/transforming-data/guides-to-testing-in-the-platform/data-quality-testing-guide) configuration would be written already for the entirety of the Tascomi API resources.

 ---